-This post explains how you can get free tickets for Late Night with Seth Meyers, including standby or rehearsal show tickets.
+This post explains how to get free tickets for the comedy talk show Late Night with Seth Meyers, including standby or rehearsal show tickets.

 We also include what you need to know before you arrive for taping.